 Neonatal seizures are usually focal and may be difficult to recognize.
 Common manifestations include migratory clonic jerks of extremities, alternating hemiseizures, and primitive subcortical seizures (which cause respiratory arrest, chewing movements, persistent eye deviations or nystagmoid movements, and episodic changes in muscle tone).
 Generalized tonic-clonic seizures are uncommon.

-Clinically silent electrical seizure activity is often present after a hypoxic-ischemic insult (including perinatal asphyxia or stroke) and in neonates with CNS infections, especially after initial seizure treatment, which is more likely to stop clinical manifestations than electrical seizure activity.
+Clinically silent electrical seizure activity is often present after a hypoxic-ischemic insult (including perinatal asphyxia or stroke) and in neonates with CNS infections, especially after initial anticonvulsant treatment, which is more likely to stop clinical manifestations than electrical seizure activity.

 Evaluation begins with a detailed family history and a physical examination.
 EEG (waking and sleep) is essential, especially when it is difficult to determine whether the neonate is having seizures; EEG is also helpful for monitoring response to treatment.
 EEG should capture periods of active and quiet sleep and thus may require ≥ 2 h of recording.
 A normal EEG with expected variation during sleep stages is a good prognostic sign; an EEG with diffuse severe abnormalities (eg, suppressed voltage or burst suppression pattern) is a poor one.